-A. Fundamental Level B. Skilled Level C. Advanced Level 4.5 Describe appropriate control, storage and dispe A1.
+A. Fundamental Level B. Skilled Level C. Advanced Level 4.5 Describe appropriate control, storage and disper A1.
 Understand that investigational products require specific control, storage and dispensing A2.
 Identify and follow existing Standard Operating Procedures for control, storage, and dispensing of IP B1.
 Articulate the specific procedures and elements for control, storage and dispensing of investigational product B2.
 Determine deviations in the process of handling study medication and report /solve the issue C1.
 Develop SOPs that include specific procedures and elements for control, storage and dispensing of investigational product C2.
-Develop CAPAs when issues in the handling of study medication are detected in order to avoid further deviations that may occur during clinical studies and explain the identif ication process and reporting requirement to IRBs/IECs, sponsors and regulatory authorities A1.
+Develop CAPAs when issues in the handling of study medication are detected in order to avoid further deviations hat may occur during clinical studies and explain the identifi cation process and reporting requirement to IRBs/IECs, A1.
 Recognize the differences between the different types of adverse events A2.
 Recognize when an SAE occurs during the conduct of a clinical trial and report it within the appropriate time frame per the regulatory regulations B1.
 Differentiate the reporting timelines and requirements for an SAE and SUSAR across various international guidelines (e.g., FDA, EMA, ICH, etc.) B2.
 Execute the reporting of an SAE to the appropriate entity (sponsor, regulatory agency, IRB/IEC) based on their respective role (e.g., investigator, CRA, sponsor) C1.
-Critique the SUSAR reporting requirements across various agencies and entities and formulate new recommendations to enhance the harmonization of reporting requirements 4.7 Describe how global regulations and guidelines assure human subject protection and privacy during the cor nduct of clinical studies A1.
+Critique the SUSAR reporting requirements across various agencies and entities and formulate new recommendations to enhance the harmonization of reporting requirements 4.7 Describe how global regulations and guidelines a assure human subject protection and privacy during the con duct of clinical studies A1.
 Understand that human research subjects are entitled to protection and privacy and that global regulations are in place to protect research subjects during the conduct of clinical studies A2.
-Locate the specific regulations associated with the protection and privacy of human research subjects B1.
+Locate the specific regulations associated with the protection and privacy of human B1.
 Apply appropriate protection and privacy safeguards when conducting clinical studies B2.
 Report situations when human research subjects may require protection and privacy B3.
 Recognize the existing global regulations and local rules which differ among countries regarding to protect human research subjects and their privacy?
 C1.
 Create strategies to protect human research subjects and guard their privacy in clinical studies C2.
 Evaluate whether protection and privacy strategies are appropriate C3.
-Develop and implement a global investigation strategy with global and local regulations to protect human research subjects and their privacy 4.8 Describe the role and process of monitoring a c A1.
+Develop and implement a global investigation strategy with global and local regulations to protect human research subjects and their privacy research subjects protect numan research subjects and their privacy: numan research subjects and their privacy 4.8 Describe the role and process of monitoring a cli nical study A1.
 Recognize and understand the rationale for clinical monitoring and the appropriate regulations and ICH guidance that applies A2.
 Adhere to the monitoring plan and applicable standard operating procedures A3.
-With guidance and oversight, perform monitoring tasks per the monitoring plan and inform others when confronted with issues not detailed in the monitoring plan B1.
+With guidance and oversight, perform monitoring tasks per the monitoring plan and inform others when confronted with issues B1.
 Employ and implement the clinical monitoring plan to complete monitoring tasks/activities B2.
 Address complex monitoring issues with minimal supervision or guidance B3.
 Provide guidance to others to resolve simple and moderately complex monitoring issues C1.
 Lead the monitoring effort by mentoring others in the planning and conduct of monitoring site visits C2.
-Oversee the creation and planning of study-specific monitoring plans that assure sufficient resources are allocated to ensure timely review of data while maintaining established standards for study participant safety and data integrity
+Oversee the creation and planning of study-specific monitoring plans that assure sufficient resources are allocated to ensure timely review of data while maintaining established standards for study participant safety and data integrity not detailed in the monitoring plan